Baconsizzle1738/FBLA-computer-game/README.md

 #Documentation:

 Documentation is within the source code and done in the Javadoc format.
 Any method that has a Javadoc in its parent method will not have a Javadoc as it is already documented.

+#Running:

+To run the game, download the folder named "Get Gamed" and run  the .jar file inside.
+This was coded in Java 14 and tested on Windows 10 & Windows 8.